Simple Combinatorial Construction of the $k^{o(1)}$-Lower Bound for Approximating the Parameterized $k$-Clique: Overview of Our Proof

 \section{Overview of Our Proof}

-This section gives a sketch of our construction and provides some intuitions.
-The input to our reduction is a graph $G$ and an integer $k\ge 1$.
-For some technical reason, we assume, without loss of generality, that $G$ is an instance of the multi-colored $k$-Clique problem.
-That is
+In this section, we outline the key ideas and steps in our construction.
+The input to our reduction is a graph $G$ and an integer $k \ge 1$.
+For technical reasons, we assume without loss of generality that $G$ is an instance of the multi-colored $k$-Clique problem, where

-where each vertex set $V_i$ is an independent set in $G$.
-Therefore, any $k$-clique in $G$ must pick exactly one vertex in each $V_i$.
-Our goal is to construct a graph $H$ from $G$ and $k$ so that there is a large gap between the size of a maximum clique in $H$ for the {\bf Yes-Instance} where $G$ has a $k$-clique and the {\bf No-Instance} that $G$ has no clique of size $k$.
+and each vertex set $V_i$ is an independent set in $G$.
+Thus, any $k$-clique in $G$ must include exactly one vertex from each $V_i$.
+Our objective is to construct a graph $H$ from $G$ and $k$ such that there is a significant gap between the size of the maximum clique in $H$ for the {\bf Yes-Instance} (where $G$ has a $k$-clique) and the {\bf No-Instance} (where $G$ has no $k$-clique).

-\paragraph{Informal Intuitions.} Let us start with informal discussion and the intuition of our reduction.
-Intuitively, one can enlarge the gap between the Yes and No cases by applying the $\ell$-wise graph product, which generates the graph $G^\ell$ in which each node in $G^{\ell}$ is a clique in $G$ of size $\ell$.
-Thus, any clique of size $k$ in $G$ transforms into a clique of size $\binom{k}{\ell}$ in $G^{\ell}$, giving a gap of $k^{\ell}$ vs $k^{\ell-1}$.
-However, to reach a constant gap, we will need $\ell$ to be at least $\Omega(k)$ (e.g., $\ell=k/2$), which means that the resulting graph $G^{\ell}$ would have a size $n^{O(k)}$.
-Consequently, a standard graph product or self-reduction could not yield a constant inapproximability under FPT-reduction.
-We circumvent this issue by using a technique from the network coding theory to compress the graph's representation $G^{\ell}$.
-To be precise, we encode each subset of $k$ vertices in a graph $G$ as a linear combination of $k$ vertices represented by vectors over a finite field $\mathbb{F}_q$.
-More precisely, each ``node'' in the new graph corresponds to a linear combination $\pi={\bf r}^T{\bf v}$, where ${\bf v}$ is a column vector of $k$ vertices.
-(Note that we use nodes to mean the vertex of the new graph.)
+\paragraph{Informal Discussions.} Let us begin with an informal explanation of the intuition behind our reduction.

+Generally, the gap between the Yes and No cases can be created using the $\ell$-wise graph product for some $\ell \ge 1$, generating the graph $G^\ell$ where each node in $G^\ell$ represents a clique of size $\ell$ in $G$.
+Thus, any $k$-clique in $G$ translates into a clique of size $k^\ell$ in $G^\ell$, creating a gap of $k^\ell$ versus $(k-1)^\ell$.
+However, achieving a constant gap requires $\ell$ to be at least $\Omega(k)$ (e.g., $\ell = k/2$), which results in a graph $G^\ell$ with size $n^{O(k)}$.
+This makes a standard graph product or self-reduction insufficient to achieve constant inapproximability under FPT-reduction.